-Common units we are offering 1,104,600 Common units the selling unitholders are offering 145,400 Common units to be outstanding after this offering 37,521,703

-New York Stock Exchange symbol

-FGP

-We will receive approximately \$26.3 million from:

-- Ø the sale of the common units we are offering in this offering based on the offering price of \$22.55 per common unit and after deducting underwriting discounts and commissions and offering expenses; and - the payment of the common unit option exercise prices for the issuance of the common units offered by the selling unitholders.

-The selling unitholders will receive, in the aggregate, approximately \$0.5 million from the sale of the common units they are offering in this offering based on the offering price of \$22.55 per common unit and after deducting underwriting discounts and commissions and the aggregate common unit option exercise price of \$2.7 million applicable to those common units.

-We intend to use the net proceeds we receive from this offering, the related capital contribution to us by our general partner and the common unit option exercise prices we receive from the selling unitholders to redeem and retire a portion of our outstanding senior units held by an affiliate.

-We pay cash distributions of our available cash on our common units on a quarterly basis.
+Common units we are offering 1,104,600 Common units the selling unitholders are offering 145,400 Common units to be outstanding after this offering 37,513,203 New York Stock Exchange symbol FGP Use of proceeds We will receive approximately \$27.0 million from: Ø the sale of the common units we are offering in this offering based on an assumed offering price of \$23.23 per common unit and after deducting underwriting discounts and commissions and offering expenses; and Ø the payment of the unit-option exercise prices for the issuance of the common units offered by the selling unitholders.
+The selling unitholders will receive, in the aggregate, approximately \$0.5 million from the sale of the common units they are offering in this offering based on an assumed offering price of \$23.23 per common unit and after deducting underwriting discounts and commissions and the aggregate unit-option exercise price of \$2.7 million applicable to those common units.
+We intend to use the net proceeds we receive from this offering, the related capital contribution to us by our general partner and the unit-option exercise prices we receive from the selling unitholders to redeem and retire a portion of our outstanding senior units held by an affiliate.
+Quarterly distributions We pay cash distributions of our available cash on our common units on a quarterly basis.
 Our current quarterly distribution is \$0.50 per common unit, or \$2.00 per common unit on an annualized basis, based on our last quarterly distribution.
 We generally pay cash distributions before the end of the second month following January 31, April 30, July 31 and October 31.
 The first cash distribution that, when declared, will be payable to purchasers of the common units offered in this offering who are holders on the applicable record date will be attributable to our quarter ending July 31, 2003.

-Unless stated otherwise, the information in this prospectus supplement, including the number of common units and senior units to be outstanding after this offering, assumes no exercise of the underwriter's over-allotment option.
+Unless stated otherwise, the information in this prospectus supplement, including the number of common units and senior units to be outstanding after the offering, assumes no exercise of the underwriter's over-allotment option.